kolypto/learning-and-playground/rust/README.md

     // Methods.
-    // Unlike functions, methods are defined within the context of a struct, enum, or a trait object.
+    // Methods are defined within the context of a struct, enum, or a trait object.
     #[derive(Debug)]
     struct Rectangle {
         width: u32,